-#2 Updated by Victor Olaya almost 2 years ago
+#2 Updated by Victor Olaya over 2 years ago

 might be fixed with this:

 can you try on current master?

-#3 Updated by Loren Amelang almost 2 years ago
+#3 Updated by Loren Amelang over 2 years ago

 Tried it on my 3.4.3 version.
 The reported error no longer appears, the second merge works just like the first.